 - Equality reps

 The TUC Education site is invaluable to union reps as a one stop shop for all their training needs.
-The site includes information about all TUC Education courses across the UK; links to TUC campaign resources, information and publications; delivers online and blended learning; and provides up-to-date briefings for union reps via TUC eNotes.
+The site includes information about all TUC Education courses across the UK; links to TUC campaign resources, information and publications; delivers online and blended learning; and provides up-to-date briefings for union reps via TUC eNotes and webinars.

 Union reps who wish to attend TUC courses in working time should first ask their employer for time off with pay.
 The Trade Union and Labour Relations (Consolidation) Act 1992 section 168 and the Safety Representatives & Safety Committee Regulations 1977 give accredited union and safety representatives a legal right to reasonable time off with pay to attend courses approved by the TUC or their union.
 Guidance towards establishing what constitutes reasonable time off can be found in the ACAS Code of Practice.